Dangote refinery: History

+In October 2024, the Nigerian National Petroleum Company Limited (NNPC) ended its exclusive purchase agreement with Dangote Refinery, allowing other marketers to buy petrol directly from the refinery.
+The NNPC had been buying petrol from Dangote Refiner at ₦898.78 per litre and selling to marketers at ₦765.99 per litre, shouldering a subsidy of almost ₦133 per litre.
+Following the NNPC's withdrawal as the sole off-taker, subsidies ceased to exist in Nigeria as marketers had to buy directly from Dangote and sell at cost price, adding their own differential.
+This led to a hike in the product's price.

+In November 2024, it was reported that Dangote was in talks with commercial lenders, development banks, oil traders, and other industry participants to secure funds for crude supplies.

+In September 2025, the refinery dismissed 800 employees whom it accused of sabotage.
+This led to a protest strike by the Petroleum and Natural Gas Senior Staff Association of Nigeria.

 Facility

 The refinery is situated on a 6,180 acre site at the Lekki Free Trade Zone, Lekki, Lagos State.
 It is supplied with crude oil by the largest sub-sea pipeline infrastructure of the world (1,100 km long).
 When fully operational it will provide 135,000 permanent jobs in the region.

+On October 26, 2025, Aliko Dangote announced plans to expand the refining capacity of the Dangote refinery to 1.4m bpd.

 High complexity

-The Dangote Oil Refinery will have a Nelson complexity index of 10.5 which means that it will be more complex than most refineries in the United States (average 9.5) or Europe (average 6.5).
-(The largest refinery of the world, the Jamnagar Refinery in India, has a complexity of 21.1.)
+The Dangote Oil Refinery has a Nelson complexity index of 10.5 which means that it will be more complex than most refineries in the United States (average 9.5) or Europe (average 6.5).
+(The largest refinery in the world, the Jamnagar Refinery in India, has a complexity of 21.1.)
 The Nelson complexity index basically increases with the number and capacity of chemical procedures after the distillation, e.g. hydrocracking, NHT, CCR, RFCC, polymerization etc.

-Among others, the refinery will run these refinery processes (please find an illustration of the chemical processes in the gallery below):
+In short: Like other refineries, the Dangote refinery separates the molecules of crude oil in the distillation column by their length, breaks the longer molecules into shorter ones ("cracking") and combines short molecules into medium-sized ones ("alkylation").
+It improves the knock resistance RON by remodelling initially linear molecules into ring structures ("CCR") or branch structures ("Penex").
+It removes harmful sulphur in the Merox system, with the NHT and by SCANfining.